Graylog2/documentation/pages/sending_data.rst

 Microsoft Windows
 =================

-Our recommended way to forward Windows log data (for example EventLog) to Graylog is to use the open source `nxlog community edition <http://nxlog.org/products/nxlog-community-edition>`_.
-It comes with a native Graylog GELF output that nicely structures your log messages.
+Our recommended way to forward Windows log data (for example EventLog) to Graylog is to use our own :ref:`log collector <graylog-collector>`.
+It comes with native support for reading Windows event logs.

 Heroku
 ======